mathjax/MathJax-docs/options/startup/startup.rst

 .. describe:: pageReady: Startup.defaultPageReady.bind(Startup)

-   This is a function that is called when MathJax is ready to go and the pasge is ready to be processed.
-The default action is to perform the initial typesetting of the pagse, but you can override it to do whatever you wopuld like.
+   This is a function that is called when MathJax is ready to go and the page is ready to be processed.
+The default action is to perform the initial typesetting of the page, but you can override it to do whatever you would like.
 See :ref:`startup-action` for more details and examples of how to do this.

 .. _startup-document: